 The New Balance FuelCell SuperComp Elite v4 is designed for marathon running and focuses on comfort for long-distance use.
 The shoe features a redesigned midsole using PEBA foam combined with a full-length carbon plate aimed at delivering a cushioned and efficient running experience.
 The upper and outsole have also been redesigned for this iteration.
 This is a versatile shoe, whether you're prepping for race day or need a stable option for the marathon.

-The New Balance FuelCell SuperComp Elite v4 is a good marathon racer.
+The New Balance FuelCell SuperComp Elite v4 is a great marathon racer.
 It boasts impressive cushioning, keeping legs fresh and comfortable deep into races, complemented by strong energy return that helps maximize every stride.
 Overall, with a lateral stability that's good compared to most other super shoes, it's confidently suited to serious marathon performances for most runners, but its weight limits the shoe from being truly "elite."

 Well cushioned for a super shoe.